Student academic misconduct

 JCU takes academic misconduct by students very seriously.
-The procedures and penalties are outlined in the Student Academic Misconduct Requirements Policy.
+The procedures and penalties are outlined in the Student Academic Misconduct Requirements Procedure.

-The Student Academic Misconduct Requirements Policy explains the general procedure used by the University in different cases of suspected academic misconduct.
+The Student Academic Misconduct Requirements Procedure explains the general procedure used by the University in different cases of suspected academic misconduct.

 If an allegation is made against you, you will be informed about the allegation and may be asked to attend a meeting.
 This is an opportunity to explain your side of the story, and learn about the University’s procedures for dealing with academic misconduct, and potential penalties.

 You may take a support person along with you to any meetings/hearings you are required to attend (see below).
 If you feel you are not dealt with fairly, you can lodge an appeal after the final decision.

 The JCU Student Association offers an academic support service for JCU students in Australia.
 The academic support coordinator can help you with an academic misconduct allegation by: